symphonyoss/bot-unfurl/README.md

 If you're looking for a curated public blacklist, [Université Toulouse 1 Capitole provides a comprehensive one](http://dsi.ut-capitole.fr/blacklists/index_en.php) that's compatible with this feature (configure unfurl bot to use whichever of the various `domains` files suit your needs, via the `:blacklist-files` setting).

+#### :unfurl-timeout-ms

+The timeout, in milliseconds, for each unfurling operation.
+If not specified, defaults to 2 seconds.

 #### :http-proxy